digi-ron/AU-Falcon-SPUD-Project/Miscellaneous/TickfordPlate/TickfordPlate.md

 ## Important Note

 > This page contains all collated information on the TVE plates, but contains no first-hand information on them.
-This is due to the vehicle used for this project not being fitted with any of the following:
+This is due to the primary vehicle used for this project not being fitted with any of the following:
 >
 > - [Tickford Modifications](#tickford-vehicle-engineering-plate)
 > - [Dual-Fuel LPG](#tickford-dual-fuel-lpg-option-plate)